learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 First, run `npm install` in the terminal to install the tools necessary to run the test.
 You should again see a flurry of text as dependencies are installed.

-You may get a warnings or a message from the terminal saying there are vulnerabilities, **these are okay to ignore** - they are normal!
-You **should not** run the audit command the terminal provides you with as it will change the versions of the node dependencies for a lesson, which we do _not_ want to do.
+> **Note**: You may get a warnings or a message from the terminal saying there
+> are vulnerabilities, **these are okay to ignore** - they are normal!
+You
+> **should not** run the audit command the terminal provides you with as it will
+> change the versions of the node dependencies for a lesson, which we do _not_
+> want to do.

 Once the installations are complete, run `npm test` in the terminal.
 You should see the results of your tests.
 By cloning this assignment down, you've already